-One assistantship award in the amount of $3000 will be given to a University of Massachusetts Amherst undergraduate student who exhibits the potential to make outstanding contributions to the field of family research and seeks further mentoring in this area.
-This student will assist a faculty member with his/her research on families.
+One assistantship award in the amount of $3,000 will be given to a UMass Amherst undergraduate student (rising junior or senior) who exhibits the potential to make outstanding contributions to the field of family research and seeks further mentoring in this area.
+This student will assist a faculty member with his or her research on families.

-Students must be nominated by the faculty member for whom they will be providing research assistance.
-Nominees must be undergraduate students in their junior year at UMass Amherst, who have a demonstrated interest and background in family research.
-Students must be attending full time and able to commit to a year-long assistantship from September 2014 to May 2015.
+Applicants must be undergraduate students, currently in their sophomore or junior year at UMass Amherst, who have demonstrated an interest and background in family research.
+Applicants must be full-time students who are able to commit to a year-long assistantship from September 2016 to May 2017.

 - Identify a faculty member and confirm his or her willingness to mentor you in a family research project for the following year.
 Faculty are eager to find talented students to help with their research, so make contact with them right away to discuss working with and learning from them.

-2. Once the project is clarified complete the information on the APPLICATION below.
-Please make sure to complete all information and to provide a project title of the research assistantship,
+- Once the project scope and topic is clarified, complete the application below.
+Please make sure to submit all information and provide a project title for the research assistantship.

-2. Write a STATEMENT OF INTEREST which describes what you will be doing on the research project and the intended value of the assistantship to your academic development.
+- Write a statement of interest that describes what you will be doing on the research project and the intended value of the assistantship to your academic development.
 (This should be no more than four pages double-spaced, with standard 1" margins and 12-point Times font.)
 Make sure the project is meaningful and important to you.
 Get advice from your faculty mentor.
 Upload this statement below when submitting the application.

-- Ask your mentor for a nominating LETTER OF SUPPORT.
-The letter should indicate the specific research project in family research with which you will assist, the faculty member's commitment to working with you for an academic year, and their investment in mentoring you as you develop your research practices.
-Letters of support should be sent with attention to CRF's Director, Lynnette Leidy Sievert, via email to firstname.lastname@example.org) or sent via campus mail (622 Tobin Hall).
+- Ask your mentor for a nominating letter of support.
+The letter should indicate the specific research project in family research with which you will assist, the faculty member's commitment to working with you for an academic year, and the faculty member's investment in mentoring you as you develop your research practices.
+Letters of support should be sent with attention to CRF's Director, Lynnette Leidy Sievert, via email to firstname.lastname@example.org.

 Applications will be reviewed and recipients selected by a committee convened by CRF.
-The awards will be announced on March 7th, 2014.
+The awards will be announced in late March.

 Please complete the webform below and upload the required statement of interest.
-Confidential letters of recommendation should be given to Wendy Varner by email (email@example.com) or sent via campus mail (622 Tobin Hall).
-Please contact Wendy with questions: 545-3593.
+Confidential letters of recommendation should be sent to Lynnette Leidy Sievert using the instructions above.